megasilk53/som-external/docs/ig60ll/README.md

     2. Expect user.email=john.doe@yourcompany.com

 ### repo
-Laird uses the repo tool from the Android project to pull down and correctly layout the git repositories that comprise the Laird Linux board support package.
+Ezurio uses the repo tool from the Android project to pull down and correctly layout the git repositories that comprise the Summit Linux board support package.
 To install repo on Ubuntu, use the instructions below.
 * `$ sudo apt install repo`

 You can also get it by following the instructions here:
 * (https://source.android.com/source/downloading.html#installing-repo)

 ### Github Account
-Laird Linux board support packages are availabe on GitHub.
+Summit Linux board support packages are availabe on GitHub.
 The most seamless workflow throughout a integration is to set up a GitHub account (https://github.com/) and add your SSH public key to your GitHub account.
 Instructions for setting up a GitHub account and adding an SSH key are below.
 1. Go to (https://github.com/join) and follow the instructions.
 2. Once you have a GitHub account add your public SSH key generated previously.
   1. View your public key